Worked Example — U.S. Term Limits, Inc. v. Thornton

 Architectural Classification

-Judicial Reallocation of Eligibility Authority (Federal Office)
+Judicial Reallocation of Congressional Eligibility Authority

-The Stevens majority opinion reallocates authority over congressional eligibility entirely to the constitutional level, foreclosing state-level rotation design.
+The Stevens majority opinion reallocates authority over congressional eligibility to the constitutional level, foreclosing state-level rotation design.
 The Thomas dissent preserves residual state authority and democratic self-constraint.

 The Framework classifies this case as a judicial architecture choice, not as an evaluation of state-level drafting quality.